-Summary: This bookmarking service allows users to share sites related to their interests.
+Summary: Bookmarking service that allows users to share sites related to their interests.
 It provides an easy way to sort bookmarks and discover new sites.
-Delicious reconfigured its site in September 2011 after YouTube's co-founders purchased the site from Yahoo.
+Users can even import bookmarks stored on a personal computer.

-Winthrop: At Winthrop, users can share sites that may be of interest to students, faculty, and staff.
+Winthrop: At http://delicious.com/winthropuniversity users can share sites that may be of interest to students, faculty and staff.
 The service is perfect for departments to share news that is published by outside sources.